Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 - Pattern recognition and smart insights on performance

-- Assisted modelling and scenario generation
+- Assisted modeling and scenario generation

 - Automation hooks that trigger workflows and alerts

-Pigment leans into agentic AI — AI agents that continuously monitor models, suggest actions, and streamline planning workflows.
+Pigment leans into agentic AI - AI agents that continuously monitor models, suggest actions and streamline planning workflows.
 Pigment uses AI to augment a broader planning engine and help teams navigate more complex, cross-functional models.

 Abacum: AI-Native FP&A